Skip to main content

 EU482: Curriculum Foundations

-Teacher Candidates will examine curriculum, pedagogy, assessment and evaluation supported by relevant Ministry curriculum and policy documents.
-Teacher Candidates will have opportunities to consider and apply methods for the design, planning, implementation and continuous improvement of instruction, assessment and evaluation across the curriculum.
+Teacher Candidates will examine curriculum, pedagogy, assessment and evaluation supported by relevant Ontario Ministry of Education curriculum, policy and supporting documents.
+This course will provide Teacher Candidates with opportunities to consider and apply methods to design, plan, and implement ways to promote continuous improvement of instruction, assessment, and evaluation across the curriculum.

 Sample Elective Courses